1994–95 Connecticut Huskies men's basketball team

 The 1994–95 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1994–95 collegiate men's basketball season.
 The Huskies completed the season with a 28–5 overall record.
 The Huskies were members of the Big East Conference where they finished with a 16–2 record and were the Regular Season Champions.
-They made it to the Elite Eight in the 1995 NCAA Division I men's basketball tournament.
+Connecticut made it to the Elite Eight in the 1995 NCAA Division I men's basketball tournament before losing to the UCLA Bruins 102–96.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by ninth-year head coach Jim Calhoun.